-Academy Graduate already looking forward to the 2016 IndyCar season!
+Academy Graduate already flying in the 2016 IndyCar season!

 Four-time Verizon IndyCar Series race winner James Hinchcliffe must be glad to put the harrowing 2015 season behind him, having already achieved an early season podium finish and pole for the 100th running of the Indy 500 and another podium finish in his home town race at the Honda Toronto Indy!

 For more information:

 Having raced karts successfully until 2002, James graduated from our three-day race license course and finished 3rd overall in the Bridgestone Racing Academy's Series in 2003 with five wins, four poles and 11 podium results.
 From 2004 to 2010 James ran in Formula BMW, Formula Mazda, A1GP, Formula Atlantic and Indy Lights.